Karandra/Bethesda-Module-ShellView/README.md

 - Master files list.

 # Installation
-Run `cmd.exe` as an administrator and use following comments.
+Run `cmd.exe` as an administrator and use following commands.
 Use full paths to `regsvr32.exe` and the DLL if needed.

 **Install**:
 ```ps